BETA PHOTO: Approach beta for the Shield, from the top.

 : ... : Shield

 The Approach is the crux for sure.
 The rock is good enough if your cautious.
 The route is an excellent solo, just make sure your damn solid at the 5.3 grade!
 Bringing a rope on this route would be a lot more work than its worth.
 Its 85% 4th class then a bit of 5.3 at the top that is really fun....[more]
-Browse More Classics in NM
+Browse More Classics in New Mexico

 From: Lubbock, Texas